 The most obvious answer would be to download the appropriate mobile applications.
 But given the countless entries available in the Google Play Store, it can be difficult to know where to begin.
-Not to worry, because ExpressVPN has done the heavy lifting for you and identified the 5 Essential Apps for Android Security and Privacy.
+Not to worry, because ExpressVPN has done the heavy lifting for you and identified the 5 best security apps for Android.

 1. AppLock – Fingerprint for Phone Security